-- 1. Dry the sample to constant mass at $110 \pm 5^{\circ}\text{C}$ ( $230 \pm 9^{\circ}\text{F}$ ) according to the FOP for AASHTO T 255.
+- 1. Dry the sample to constant mass according to the FOP for AASHTO T 255.
 Cool to room temperature. - 2.
-Determine and record the original dry mass of the sample to the nearest 0.1 percent or 0.1 g.
-Designate this mass as M. - 3.
-When the specification does not require the amount of material finer than 75 μm (No. 200) be determined by washing, skip to Step 12.. - 4.
-Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 μm (No. 200) sieve. - 5.
-Place the sample in a container and cover with water. - Note 1: A detergent, dispersing agent, or other wetting solution may be added to the water to assure a thorough separation of the material finer than the 75 $\mu$ m (No. 200) sieve from the coarser particles.
+Determine and record the original dry mass of the sample to the nearest 0.1g.
+Designate this mass as M.

+When the specification does not require the amount of material finer than 75 $\mu$ m (No. 200) be determined by washing, skip to Step 11.

+- 3. Nest a protective sieve, such as a 2.0 mm (No. 10), above the 75 μm (No. 200) sieve. - 4.
+Place the sample in a container and cover with water. - Note 2: If required by the agency, add a detergent, dispersing solution, or other wetting agent to the water to assure a thorough separation of the material finer than the 75 $\mu$ m (No. 200) sieve from the coarser particles.
 There should be enough wetting agent to produce a small amount of suds when the sample is agitated.
-Excessive suds may overflow the sieves and carry material away with them. - 6.
-Agitate vigorously to ensure complete separation of the material finer than 75 μm (No. 200) from coarser particles and bring the fine material into suspension above the coarser material.
-Avoid degradation of the sample when using a mechanical washing device. - Note 2: Washing longer than 10 minutes in a mechanical washer has been shown to cause significant amounts of degradation depending upon aggregate type. - 7.
-Immediately pour the wash water containing the suspended material over the nested sieves; be careful not to pour out the coarser particles or over fill the 75 μm (No. 200) sieve. - 8.
-Add water to cover material remaining in the container, agitate, and repeat Step 5.
-Continue until the wash water is reasonably clear. - 9.
-Remove the upper sieve and return material retained to the washed sample. - 10.
-Rinse the material retained on the 75 μm (No. 200) sieve until water passing through the sieve is reasonably clear and detergent or dispersing agent is removed, if used. - 11.
-Return all material retained on the 75 $\mu$ m (No. 200) sieve to the container by rinsing into the washed sample. - Note 3: Excess water may be carefully removed with a bulb syringe; the removed water must be discharged back over the 75 $\mu$ m (No. 200) sieve to prevent loss of fines. - 12.
-Dry the washed sample to constant mass at $110 \pm 5^{\circ}$ C ( $230 \pm 9^{\circ}$ F) according to the FOP for AASHTO T 255.
-Cool to room temperature. - 13.
+Excessive suds may overflow the sieves and carry material away with them. - Agitate vigorously to ensure complete separation of the material finer than 75 μm (No. 200) from coarser particles and bring the fine material into suspension above the coarser material.
+To aid in the agitation process, a utensil may be used.
+To avoid degradation of the sample when using a mechanical washing device do not exceed 10 minutes. - 6.
+Immediately pour the wash water containing the suspended material over the nested sieves; be careful not to pour out the coarser particles or over fill the 75 μm (No. 200) sieve. - 7.
+Add water to cover material remaining in the container and repeat Step 5.
+Continue until the wash water is reasonably clear.
+Rinse utensil, if used, into the washed sample. - 8.
+Remove the upper sieve and return material retained to the washed sample. - 9.
+Rinse the material retained on the 75 μm (No. 200) sieve until water passing through the sieve is reasonably clear and detergent or dispersing agent is removed, if used. - 10.
+Return all material retained on the 75 μm (No. 200) sieve to the container by rinsing into the washed sample.

+Note 3: Excess water may be carefully removed with a bulb syringe; the removed water must be discharged back over the 75 $\mu$ m (No. 200) sieve to prevent loss of fines.

+- 11. Dry the washed sample to constant mass according to the FOP for AASHTO T 255.
+Cool to room temperature. - 12.
+Determine and record the dry mass after wash. - 13.
 Determine and record the dry mass after wash. - 14.
 Select sieves required by the specification and those necessary to avoid overloading as described in Annex B. With a pan on bottom, nest the sieves increasing in size starting with the 4.75 mm (No. 4). - 15.
 Place the sample, or a portion of the sample, on the top sieve.
-Sieves may already be in the mechanical shaker, if not place the sieves in the mechanical shaker and shake for the minimum time determined to provide complete separation for the sieve shaker being used (approximately 10 minutes, the time determined by Annex A). - Note 4: Excessive shaking (more than 10 minutes) may result in degradation of the sample. - 16.
-Determine and record the individual or cumulative mass retained for each sieve.
+Sieves may already be in the mechanical shaker, if not place the sieves in the mechanical shaker and shake for the minimum time determined to provide complete separation for the sieve shaker being used (approximately 10 minutes, the time determined by Annex A).

+Note 4: Excessive shaking (more than 10 minutes) may result in degradation of the sample.

+16. Determine and record the individual or cumulative mass retained for each sieve.
 Ensure that all particles trapped in full openings of the sieve are removed and included in the mass retained.